johnbender/jqm-rails/doc/post.md

 ## Data Attributes

-jQuery Mobile makes heavy use of data attributes for annotating DOM elements and configuing how the library will opperate.
-During beta we came to the consesus that data attribute use was becoming more and more common and decided that a namepsacing option would have a lot of value.
+jQuery Mobile makes heavy use of data attributes for annotating DOM elements and configuring how the library will operate.
+During beta we came to the consensus that data attribute use was becoming more and more common and decided that a namespacing option would have a lot of value.
 Rails also makes fairly heavy use of data attributes for its unobtrusive javascript helpers though it doesn't appear from a simple `grep data- jquery_ujs.js` that there are any conflicts.
 If that changes you can alter jQuery Mobiles data attribute namespace with a simple addition `app/assets/javascripts/application.html.erb`:

 ```javascript
 //= require jquery